Why links break and how to prevent that from happening?

 • Ahrefs Site Audit

-• Keep a URL map if you're planning a redesign or migration, so you can plan redirects in advance.
+• Keep a URL map during any redesign or migration, so you can plan redirects in advance instead of patching them after the fact.

 Start monitoring